uezo/ChatdollKit/README.md

 - **Multi platforms**: Compatible with Windows, Mac, Linux, iOS, Android, and other Unity-supported platforms, including VR, AR, and WebGL.

-## 💎 What's New in Version 0.8.10
+## 💎 What's New in Version 0.8.11

+ここに更新内容を列挙

+---

+### Previous Updates

+#### 0.8.10

 - **🌎 Dynamic Multi-Language**: The system can now autonomously switch languages for both speaking and listening during conversations.
 - **🔖 Long-Term Memory**: Past conversation history can now be stored and searched.
 Components are provided for [ChatMemory](https://github.com/uezo/chatmemory), but you can also integrate with services like mem0 or Zep.

----

-### Previous Updates

 #### 0.8.8 and 0.8.9